jonchang/tact/README.md

     brew install jonchang/biology/tact

+This is easy to install if you don't have Docker access, but for large datasets, this can be as much as 5x slower.

 ## pipx

 [Install `pipx`](https://pipxproject.github.io/pipx/installation/), then run:

     pipx install tact

-If you have PyPy3 installed (via e.g. `brew install pypy3` or [some other source](https://www.pypy.org/download.html)) and feel particularly adventurous, you can try to install a faster PyPy version using:
+If you have PyPy3 installed, you can try to install a faster version using:

     pipx install --python pypy3 tact

-Note that this will take much longer to install, and the installation will almost certainly fail unless you have the proper compilers set up.
-If it succeeds though, you should see a rather dramatic improvement in TACT's performance.
+Note that this will take much longer to install and could fail if the proper dependencies (mainly openblas) aren't set up.
+On macOS, you'll need to run `brew install openblas gcc pypy3 pipx`, force-link `openblas`, and set the `MACOSX_DEPLOYMENT_TARGET` environment variable to your macOS version (e.g., `11.0`).

 ## Other